Keerthanasrs/Hidden-Blast/README.md

 You and the computer secretly pick a bomb number between 1–9.

-You take turns selecting number block.
+You take turns selecting tile.

 If you click the number that matches the computer’s bomb → you lose.